-- Projects involving the initial construction or full reconstruction of highways or similar facilities should use an expected service life of 30 years. - Projects aimed primarily at capacity expansion or to address other operating deficiencies should use a service life of 20 years (even if the useful physical life of the underlying infrastructure is greater than this).
+- Projects involving the initial construction or full reconstruction of highways or similar facilities should use an expected service life of 30 years. - Projects aimed primarily at capacity expansion or addressing other operating deficiencies of existing facilities should use a service life of 20 years (even if the useful physical life of the underlying infrastructure is greater than this).
 This is intended to correspond to the typical "design year" for such improvements. - Expected service lives for intelligent transportation systems and similar investments are generally somewhat less than 20 years, and may be as short as 7-10 years for some types of technologies.
 Similarly, the average service life of transit buses in the U.S. is 14 years.
-Where these types of investments are the primary capital improvements in the project, the BCA should use a corresponding operating period.
+Where these types of investments are the primary capital improvements in the project or otherwise have independent utility, the BCA should use a corresponding operating period.
 Where these are components of a larger improvement (such as a highway reconstruction project or new bus rapid transit line) that includes longer-lived assets, the analysis should include a recapitalization cost for the shorter-lived assets at the appropriate time within the analysis period.

-While these guidelines on service lives are meant to be general rules of thumb, rather than hard and fast requirements, applicants should be sure to clearly justify the use of analysis periods that differ significantly from these recommended service lengths.
+While these guidelines on service lives are meant to be general rules of thumb, rather than hard and fast requirements, applicants should be sure to clearly justify the use of analysis periods that differ significantly from these recommended service life lengths.

-3.6.
+4.5.
 Scope of the Analysis

-A BCA should include estimates of benefits and costs that cover the same scope of the project.
-For example, if the funding request is for a sub-component of a larger project, it would be incorrect to include only the cost of the sub-component but estimate the benefits based on outcomes that depend on the completion of the larger project.
+In order to properly compare the benefits and costs of a project, the estimates of benefits and costs applied in the BCA must cover the same scope of the project.
+For example, if the funding request is for a subcomponent of a larger project, it would be incorrect to include only the cost of the sub-component but estimate the benefits based on outcomes that depend on the completion of the larger project.
 In projects with multiple sub-components, the applicant must make clear exactly which estimates of benefits and costs are tied to which portions of the project.